haydnjm/amsterdam-house-prices-website/README.md

 # Amsterdam house prices website

-A website that presents data from a BigQuery dataset about house prices in Amsterdam.
+A website that presents up-to-date data about house prices in Amsterdam.

 View the live site at https://ams.haydnjm.com